Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs

-Bayesian inference on finite sample causal estimands for a subset of units in the study, such as the local causal relative risk in Equation~\eqref{eq:rr} we are interested in, follows from predictive Bayesian inference, and generally involves parameters describing the association between potential outcomes \cite[e.g.][]{ImbensRubin1997, ImbensRubin2015}.
+Bayesian inference on finite sample causal estimands for a subset of units in the study, such as the local causal relative risk in Equation~\eqref{eq:rr} we are interested in, follows from predictive Bayesian inference and generally involves parameters describing the association between potential outcomes \cite[e.g.][]{ImbensRubin1997, ImbensRubin2015}.
 Nevertheless, the association parameters do not enter the likelihood function: because we never simultaneously observe all the potential outcomes for any unit, the data contain no information about the association between the potential outcomes.
-Therefore, the posterior distribution of the association parameters will be identical to its prior distribution if we assume that they are a priori independent of the other parameters.
-Throughout the paper, we assume that the unobserved potential outcomes are independent of the observed potential outcome conditional on the covariates and parameters, namely, we assume that $Y_i(0)$ and $Y_i(1)$ are conditionally independent for units in $\Uset$, and $Y_i(s)$, for $s\in \mathbb{R}_+$, are conditionally independent for units in either $\Usetm$ or $\Usetp$.
-Therefore, the above model assumptions completely specify the mixture model in Equation \eqref{eq:mix}.
+Therefore, the posterior distribution of the association parameters will be identical to their prior distribution if we assume that they are a priori independent of the other parameters.
+Throughout the paper, we assume that the unobserved potential outcomes are independent of the observed potential outcome conditional on the covariates and parameters.
+Therefore, the above model assumptions completely specify the mixture model in Equation \eqref{eq:mix}\footnote{Relaxing the conditional independence assumption usually leads to posterior distributions of the causal estimands centered on approximately the same values but a larger posterior variability \cite[e.g.,][]{li2023bayesian}.}.
 The full parameter vector is $\btheta = \{(\alpha_0^{-}, \balpha^{-}_X),(\alpha_0^{+}, \balpha^{+}_X),$ $(\beta_0^{-}, \bbeta^{-}_X, \sigma^2_{-}),$ $(\beta_0^{+}, \bbeta^{+}_X,\sigma^2_{+}),$ $(\beta_0, \bbeta_X, \sigma^2),$ $(\gamma_0^{-}, \gamma_1^{-}),$ $(\gamma_0^{+}, \gamma_1^{+}),$ $\gamma_{0,z=0},$ $\gamma_{0,z=1},$ $\bgamma_X)\}$, which includes $6\times p + 14=6\times 24 + 14=158$ parameters.